OFF-CORD/VoiceFive/README.md

 # VoiceFive
-A Py-cord Cog (Gear) well maintained to mange the "Temporary Voice Channels" on your guild!
+A Py-cord Cog (Gear) well maintained to mange the "Temporary Voice Channels" on your guild ⚡🎙️

 ​
 ​